uc-cdis/gen3.org/content/resources/user/gen3-client.md

 * * *
 Before using it to upload or download data, the gen3-client needs to be configured with API credentials downloaded from the user's data commons Profile:

-1) Download your credentials.json from the data commons by clicking on "Profile" in the top navigation bar.
+1. Download your credentials.json from the data commons by clicking on "Profile" in the top navigation bar.
-2) From the command-line, run the `gen3-client configure` command (see examples below).
+2. From the command-line, run the `gen3-client configure` command (see examples below).
-3) Enter the API endpoint of your data commons.
+3. Enter the API endpoint of your data commons.

-Examples:
+Example:
 ```
 gen3-client configure --profile <profile-name> --cred <credentials.json>